ggerganov/llama.cpp/README.md

 #### BLAS Build

 Building the program with BLAS support may lead to some performance improvements in prompt processing using batch sizes higher than 32 (the default is 512).
 BLAS doesn't affect the prompt generation.
-There are currently two different implementations of it:
+There are currently three different implementations of it:

+- Accelerate Framework

+  This is only available on Mac PCs and it's enabled by default.
+You can just build using the normal instructions.

 - OpenBLAS